Skip to content

 Comment

-This exercise introduces spinal extension and balances previous forward stretching.
+This exercise introduces back extension and balances the previous forward-directed stretching movements.